DeveloperAkansh26/Fashion_Recommendation_And_VITON/README.md

 ### 4) VITON-HD AND HR-VITON
 In addition to experimenting with and developing our own custom VITON pipelines, we also implemented and tested publicly available pretrained virtual try-on models—specifically, VITON-HD and HR-VITON.
 These models were integrated into our system to enable rapid testing, comparison, and fallback support.
 We used the official model checkpoints and adapted the input-output interfaces to align with our framework.
 Including these baselines helped validate our approaches and offered alternative inference paths within our service.

-VITON-HD is an end to end pipleine which takes person and cloth image as input and produces the final image while HR-VITON only works on the given dataset. ipynb file links for:
+ipynb file links for:

 1) VITON-HD: https://github.com/DeveloperAkansh26/Fashion_Recommendation_And_VITON/blob/main/viton-hd-pipeline.ipynb